 Installing multiple agents in close geographical proximity to your users doesn't enhance performance.
 When you have multiple agents installed, the process randomly selects which agent it uses so user location isn't a factor.
 In addition, setting up large numbers of agents in this manner can cause problems when the system attempts to perform status checks on their performance.

 Each agent connects to Okta independently.
 To communicate with an AD instance (for example, to authenticate a user), Okta selects an available agent and sends it a task to complete.
-If one of the agents becomes unavailable, it is automatically removed from the queue and not given additional tasks.
+If one of the agents becomes unavailable, it's automatically removed from the queue and not given additional tasks.

-Okta AD Agents send periodic messages to Okta.
-If Okta doesn't receive a message for 120 seconds, the Okta AD Agent is marked as unavailable.
-After 30 days of inactivity, the API token assigned during the agent installation expires and you'll need to re-install the agent.
+An Okta AD agent sends periodic messages to Okta.
+If Okta doesn't receive a message for 120 seconds, the Okta AD agent is marked as unavailable.
+After 30 days of inactivity, the API token assigned during the agent installation expires and you'll need to reinstall the agent.